furudbat/linux-blackandwhite/README.md

 ### Limitations

-- Game (window) only renders on the primary monitor, if you are playing in window mode.
+- Game (window) may only renders on the primary monitor, if you are playing in window mode.
 - Fan patch or no-CD executable is required

 ### My Setup